Blog

 Java productivity libraries

-These are libraries that you can drop into almost any project without a gazillion of other transitive dependencies.
+To make the decision easier, the team at Vaadin has compiled a list of the best Java libraries for productivity.
+These Java libraries can be dropped into almost any project without introducing a lot of additional dependencies.
 We have left out libraries that we consider to be more like framework features, such as dependency injection frameworks or, for example, Spring Data.

 @Entity